 For fun, we're offering an optional "Beat the Prof" contest that allows you to compete with other students and the instructor to develop the most efficient puzzles.
 The goal is to solve each Data Lab puzzle using the fewest number of operators.
-Students who match or beat the instructor's operator count for the set of puzzles are winners!
+Students who match or beat the instructor's operator count for each puzzle are winners!